TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: original, querystringify, requires-port, ultron, url-parse, yeast.
-A copy of the source code may be downloaded from https://github.com/unshiftio/original (original), https://github.com/unshiftio/querystringify (querystringify), https://github.com/unshiftio/requires-port (requires-port), https://github.com/unshiftio/ultron (ultron), https://github.com/unshiftio/url-parse.git (url-parse), https://github.com/unshiftio/yeast.git (yeast).
+The following software may be included in this product: original, querystringify, requires-port, url-parse.
+A copy of the source code may be downloaded from https://github.com/unshiftio/original (original), https://github.com/unshiftio/querystringify (querystringify), https://github.com/unshiftio/requires-port (requires-port), https://github.com/unshiftio/url-parse.git (url-parse).
 This software contains the following license and notice below:

 The MIT License (MIT)